 Chicago 90

-Let's start by saying that I'm sure every kid played cops and robbers growing up?
-Well, now that we're grown-ups (aka BIG kids) we can do the same again using our favourite retro computer.
-This is thanks to Microïds and their 1989 hit, Chicago 90 which allows us to drive around the streets as either the good or bad guys.
+Let's start by saying that I'm sure every kid played cops and robbers growing up.
+Now that we're grown-ups (aka BIG kids), we can do the same using our favourite retro computer.
+This is thanks to Microïds and their 1989 hit, Chicago 90, which allows us to drive the streets as either the good or bad guys.
 Easy choice, I say?
-Yep...

-As a cop, it's our job to do the chasing but I didn't really click with that role.
-However, I always prefer to be a bad guy which is much better.
+As a cop, it's our job to do the chasing, but that role didn't really click with me.
+It's more fun being the bad guys whenever you get the chance, and it's a good job too because being the bad guy in Chicago 90 is fantastic!!
 After all, what's better than a car full of swag as you rush to flee the city limits?
 Gotta earn that freedom!
-At first, the controls feel a little flaky, but you will soon be rip-roaring around Chicago in no time.

 That's enough reading for the moment, let's take a look at the first screenshot...